TonyMasse/jsBeat/config/README.md

 - Path can be overridden by `inputsConfigFilesDirectoryPath` inside of `config/jsBeat.json`.
 - Path can be overridden by `--inputsConfigFilesDirectoryPath` via the command line.

 Contains individual Log Source description files.
 Works in addition to the definitions (if any) found in {jsBeatRoot}/config/inputs.json`.
+See [input.json section](#inputs.json) for more details.

 Compulsory fields:
 - `log_source_type`